AI Assisted analysis is here. Discover the latest updates! Check Now

 How to make my website more enjoyable

 Does it load fast enough so that the client doesn’t run away impatiently?
 Does it have properly prepared content that will convince the customer to buy your product?
 Does it have graphics that will encourage him to click further?
-And most importantly – is the shopping path simple and intuitive enough to make him a happy owner of the product which looked so beautiful on a billboard?
+And most importantly – is the conversion path simple and intuitive enough to make him a happy owner of the product which looked so beautiful on a billboard?

 If it’s the other way around, it may turn out that the user will run away from your website as soon as he appears.
 From his point of view there is nothing more annoying than a site that doesn’t work as he would like it to.
 A user-friendly website is crucial for retaining customers and encouraging conversions.